rlt3/tree-talk/README.md

 anything to me personally.
 If they start to move too closely I can get out of the way.

-With Tree-Talk, the player and monster can just talk to each other and figuring all this out amongst themselves.
+With Tree-Talk, the player and monster can just talk to each other and figure all this out amongst themselves.

 ## How do they talk?